-- 3. Council is asked to approve the Housing Revenue Account budget proposals as set out in this report and including: - i.
+- 3. Cabinet is asked to note the report and recommend to Council to approve the Housing Revenue Account budget proposals as set out in this report and including: - i.
 Rents are reduced from 2nd April 2018, by 1.0% as detailed in paragraphs 7 to 10 in line with Government policy.
 This will result in an average weekly rent decrease of £0.71, resulting in an average rent of approximately £69.83 per week.
 Rents will be charged every week of the year.